-If you’ve seen the Oscar-winning film Sound of Metal, you’ll have gained a harsh insight into the impact that the music industry can have with regards to hearing loss.
+If you have seen the Oscar-winning film Sound of Metal, you will have gained a harsh insight into the impact that the music industry can have with regards to hearing loss.
 Below we explore some of the data behind it, and what it might mean for the future.

 The impact of noise exposure on hearing is a prevalent topic within occupational health, and according to the World Health Organisation (WHO) ‘noise exposure contributes to 22% of workplace related health issues.’1